 Jump on Tren de la Costa and visit Tigre

 Around the corner from the cathedral, you will find the train station for Tren de la Costa.
 Directly translated it becomes “the train of the coast” which describes it pretty well.

 Tren de la Costa is a light rail line that runs all up the northern coast of Buenos Aires towards Tigre.

-So, jump on Tren de la Costa and do 2-in-1 and visit Tigre on the same day!
+So, jump on Tren de la Costa to do 2-in-1, and visit Tigre on the same day!

 You will have to get on the train at San Isidro R. The end station is Delta, which is the stop in Tigre.